FAC8/READMES/Week7/templates.md

     index.html
 server.js
 ```
 The default layout is used for every view.
 That is, templates in the `view` folder will displayed *inside* the default layout.
 These templates will be inserted wherever we position a special tag called `content`.
 Here is an example `default.html`.
-Also, note how we insert a comment with a `!`:

 ```html
 <html>